 Did You Know?
-On a per capita consumption basis, you may be surprised to know the U.S. is not the top coffee drinking country, not even close.
+On a per capita consumption basis, you may be surprised to know the U.S. is not the top coffee-drinking country, not even close.
 Depending upon what survey you read, the U.S. ranks between 22 -25.
-Who is the top coffee consuming country?
+Who is the top coffee-consuming country?
 Finland.

 Origin of International Coffee Day – Eliminating the Confusion

-At meeting on March 3-7, 2014, the International Coffee Organization (ICO) created International Coffee Day, and established October 1 as the date to celebrate coffee around the world.
+At a meeting on March 3-7, 2014, the International Coffee Organization (ICO) created International Coffee Day and established October 1 as the date to celebrate coffee around the world.
 The first International Coffee Day was held on October 1, 2015.
 This allows people and countries around the world to celebrate coffee on the same day.

 Coffee Day versus National Coffee Day versus International Coffee Day